jotaen/klog/Specification.md

 > Examples: `1h`, `5m`, `4h12m`, `-8h30m`.

-It contains an amount of hours and/or an amount of minutes.
+*Durations* contain an amount of hours and/or an amount of minutes.
-(So it MUST either contain one of these two or both.)
+(So they MUST either contain one of these two or both.)
 The hour part MUST be written first.

 The hour part MUST be an “integer”